kactus2/pulpinoexperiment/README.md

 - ifdefs
 	-- To be replaced with design configurations
 	-- Omitting for now
-- generate loops
+- generate loops replaced with static instances
-- hierarchical components with additional logic, usually muxes -- Split stray logic into new components
+- hierarchical components with additional logic, usually muxes -- Split stray logic into new components located in directory rtl

 New RTL components split from stray logic in hierarchical files:
 - axi_mem_if_DP_mem_mux (check)